Diego Placente

 Diego Rodolfo Placente (born 24 April 1977) is an Argentine manager and former footballer who played as a left-back.
 He is the current manager of the Argentina U20 national team and Argentina national under-17 football team.

 Club career

 Born in Buenos Aires, Placente started playing professionally in 1996 with Argentinos Juniors, before moving to Argentine giant River Plate in 1997.
 He transferred to Bayer 04 Leverkusen in 2001, where he played until 2005 when his contract expired.
 Subsequently, he turned down an offer from English club Everton FC to join Celta de Vigo.
 While at Leverkusen he played in the 2002 UEFA Champions League Final.

 In 2008, he returned to Argentina to play for San Lorenzo de Almagro.
 In the 2008 summer transfer window, he transferred to the French side of Bordeaux, and penned a two-year contract.
 After finishing that contract, he returned to San Lorenzo on a free transfer.

 International career

-He played his first match with the Argentina national football team in 2001, and was capped 22 times.
+Placente played his first match with the Argentina national team in 2001, and was capped 22 times.